KHEngineering/RoboRio/faq/java.md

 34. Re-added the Wiring.html file to RobotBuilder
 35. using mDNS name derived from team number in SmartDashboard

-Still have more to come that didn’t make it in today:
+Still have more to come that didn't make it in today:
 - Talon SRX CAN support
 - additional camera and vision support (java bindings for NIVision - thanks Peter) - a glitch filter from Austin Schuh on 971